 Our clinical and laboratory programmes are based in the Women’s Centre, John Radcliffe Hospital; Weatherall Institute of Molecular Medicine; Winchester House, and the Big Data 8 Institute, and there are collaborations with the School’s Institutes, the University’s Science Departments and with researchers outside Oxford, in both the UK and abroad, especially in low middle income countries.
 Read more.

 Established in 1937, we have been experts in Women's Health for more than 80 years.
 See a timeline of our key achievements here.

 Our department has thirty two research groups and our work has four overarching themes; Cancer, Global Health, Maternal & Fetal Health and Reproductive Medicine & Genetics.

 Learn about our research on nanoparticles in cancer and ovarian cancer.
 We explore the molecular mechanisms that drive cancer and which targeted therapies can be utilised to improve treatment.

 Explore how the George Institute UK and other research groups are working with vulnerable women in resource-poor settings around the world and how they are increasing their access to quality health care.

 MATERNAL & FETAL HEALTH

-Discover more about health and disease throughout pregnancy and the effects on maternal and fetal outcome in both the short and the long term.
+Discover more about health and disease throughout pregnancy and the effects on maternal and fetal outcome.
+Read more on Fetal Monitoring; INGR1D Study; OSPREA and Pre-eclampsia.